rishabhnk/Machine_Learning/README.md

    **Project GDP**- Today, I worked on the GDP project more.
 I implemented backwrds elimination and finalized which algorithm I will use as my model

    Thoughts: I think I am almost done with this.
 I hope that the model turnout is accurate and efficient.

+### Day 16: Jan 19th 2019:
+   **Review the Basics**- Today, I reviewed numpy and pandas basics as well as some basic data manipulation.

+   Thoughts: So far so good.
+I am going to continute this a bit more.
+In addition to reviewing Python data manipulations, I will also review R data manipulation and learn Convolutional Neuro-Networks.